stassop/unmatrix/README.md

 ### Notes

-Unmatrix uses James Coglan's awesome library [Sylvester](http://sylvester.jcoglan.com/), so it has to be available for the Unmatrix module to import.
+Unmatrix uses James Coglan's library [Sylvester](http://sylvester.jcoglan.com/), so it has to be available for the Unmatrix module to import.
 This demo uses